 Whose medical deductions can you count?

 Medical and dental bills for you, your spouse and your dependents — everyone listed on your tax return — count toward the allowable deduction limit.
-You might be able to count some medical expenses you paid for your parents, even if they aren’t considered your dependents for exemption purposes.

 Often-overlooked medical deductions: